Nightwatch in the Living City: Reception

-Ken Rolston reviewed Nightwatch in the Living City for Dragon magazine #171 (July 1991).
-Rolston calls Nightwatch "a perfect example of how convention design and playtesting can produce a first-class adventure".
-He calls the adventure challenges "lovely role-playing set pieces", attributing this to the RPGA Network making "a special effort to encourage the role-playing elements of FRP gaming".
-Rolston states: "Each episode is set up with a colorful entry piece, and the gaming details and anticipated player actions are concisely presented with the sort of solid practical advice that you can get only from well-tested scenarios."
-He goes on to say that Nightwatch is "all the more remarkable because city role-playing scenarios are notoriously tricky to run.
+In Issue 171 of Dragon (July 1991), Ken Rolston called Nightwatch "a perfect example of how convention design and playtesting can produce a first-class adventure".
+Rolston calls the adventure challenges "lovely role-playing set pieces", attributing this to the RPGA Network making "a special effort to encourage the role-playing elements of FRP gaming".
+Rolston noted that Nightwatch is "all the more remarkable because city role-playing scenarios are notoriously tricky to run.
 Nightwatch simplifies the DM's task by providing a narrative framework [...] that leads the PCs from one conflict to another so smoothly that they aren't tempted to wander off into the city streets.
 In particular, the skillful dramatic staging of the PCs' induction to the Nightwatch gets the PCs quickly into character and into the spirit of the adventure."
-He comments that the adventure episodes "have plenty of damned-if-you-do, damned-if-you-don't charm that is ever the burden of the public servant" and notes that the encounters "are full of lovely little misdirections and plot twists, with charming and devious NPCs, sweet little children (I know I'm in for a rough night when a DM saddles me with a lovable tyke), peculiar monsters, and plenty of oddball surprises, all seasoned with pathos, humor, and irony.
-There's relatively little danger of death for low-hit-point characters (the ideal situation for 1st-level beings), but plenty of opportunity exists for humiliation and confusion-the only real terrors of players in an AD&D game universe where even death usually isn't a permanent inconvenience."
-He felt that Nightwatch "is designed to encourage role-playing and DM improvisation, but Nightwatch provides the necessary rigging and practical "if-this-happens" advice that [adventures such as] Arena of Thyatis and Legions of Thyatis lack".
-Rolston concluded the review by saying: "This is an inspiring piece of work, perfect to run as is or to use for stealing ideas.
+Rolston concluded by saying: "This is an inspiring piece of work, perfect to run as is or to use for stealing ideas.
 A well-rigged narrative structure is given, yet with ample roleplaying and improvisational opportunities for DM and players.
 Also present is a host of nifty characters to deal with and plot puzzles to solve, featuring numerous sly and surprising variations on conventional AD&D game cliches.
 Finally, good fun in abundance.
 I highly recommend this."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath disparaged the cover art of the entire series of Living City books, saying, "The covers are surprisingly second rate for what amounted to a new and exciting way to play D&D." The one exception in Horvath's opinion was Nightwatch: "The best of the lot is Robin Wood's delightfully overjoyed thief, but Nightwatch is the least interesting of the books — more a traditional adventure than an expansion of the Living City concept."